gravitational/teleport/docs/4.3/openssh_teleport.md

-If you want to use OpenSSH `ssh` client for logging into `sshd` servers behind a proxy in "recording mode", you have to tell the `ssh` client to use the jump host and enable the agent forwarding, otherwise a recording proxy will not be able to terminate the SSH connection to record it:
+If you want to use OpenSSH `ssh` client for logging into `sshd` servers behind a proxy in "recording mode", you have to tell the `ssh` client to use the jump host and enable SSH agent forwarding, otherwise a recording proxy will not be able to terminate the SSH connection to record it:

 ``` bash